UK Skilled Worker Visa

 • 1.3 million job vacancies

-The UK Skilled Worker visa was introduced to bring in highly skilled overseas workers into the UK labor market and subsequently take up permanent residence in the UK.
+The UK Skilled Worker visa was introduced to bring highly skilled overseas workers into the UK labor market and subsequently make them permanent residents.

-With this visa, skilled workers from other countries can be selected based on the shortage occupation list and they will be eligible to get an offer letter without the labor market test and stay in the UK for up to 5 years.
+With this visa, skilled workers from other countries can be selected based on the shortage occupation list.
+They will be eligible to get an offer letter without the labor market test and stay in the UK for up to 5 years.

 Benefits of the UK Skilled Worker Visa: